-UK is rejoining the Horizon Europe science program, the latest sign of thawing relations with the EU
+The UK is rejoining the European Union’s science research program as post-Brexit relations thaw

 The two sides struck a deal to ease those tensions in February, but Horizon negotiations have dragged on over details of how much the U.K. will pay for its membership.

 Sunak said he had struck the “right deal for British taxpayers.”
-The U.K. will not have to pay for the period it was frozen out of Horizon.
+The EU said Britain would pay almost 2.6 billion euros ($2.8 billion) a year on average for Copernicus and Horizon.
+The U.K. will not have to pay for the period it was frozen out of the science-sharing program, which has a 95.5 billion-euro budget ($102 billion) for the 2021-27 period.

 Relations between Britain and the bloc were severely tested during the long divorce negotiations that followed Britain’s 2016 vote to leave the EU.
 The divorce became final in 2020 with the agreement of a bare-bones trade and cooperation deal, but relations chilled still further under strongly pro-Brexit U.K. Prime Minister Boris Johnson.